 We use various raw materials throughout our manufacturing process and we source the majority of our raw materials in China.
 Our principal raw materials include galvanised steel wires for our Cable Business, and high carbon steel wire rods for our Prestressed Materials Business.
-The cost of raw materials accounted for 95.0%, 95.8% and 95.6% of our total cost of sales, respectively, for the years ended 31 December 2016, 2017 and 2018.
+The cost of raw materials accounted for 93.9%, 95.0% 95.8% and 95.8% of our total cost of sales, respectively, for the years ended 31 December 2015, 2016, 2017, and the six months ended 30 June 2018.